Digital marketing tech stack for freelancers and info publishers

-There's a million different website builders, funnel builders, email marketing software, CRMs, CMS', payment plugins, portals, form builders, etc.
+There's a million different website builders, funnel builders, email marketing softwares, CRMs, CMS', payment plugins, portals, form builders, etc.

 It can be quite daunting when figuring out which tools to use for your website and digital marketing campaigns.

 I currently use this for SteveLongoria.net.
-I switched from Webflow.com, which is also a great website builder for more complex websites.
+I switched from Webflow (affiliate link), which is also a great website builder for more complex websites.

 Carrd is a great single-page website builder with a built-in form builder.
 You can create multiple pages but it's not well suited for big websites with a lot of pages and a navigation bar.
 It's perfect for sales pages, profile pages, squeeze pages, etc.